Parzival: Influences & popular culture

-Adaption history
+Adaptation history

-Direct translations

-There are numerous translations of Wolfram's epic from Middle High German to New High German—both in verse (especially during the 19th century) and prose.
-A disadvantage of the older, rhyming translations in verse form is that they inevitably deviate from both the language and meaning of the original in order to fit the form.
-Alternatively, prose adaptions can more precisely communicate the original meaning, but as a result omit the original linguistic power and virtuosity of the text.
-With this in mind, two newer versions (the prose translation by Peter Knecht and the unrhymed verse translation by Dieter Kühn) are both considered successful approximations of the meaning, style, and linguistic particularities of the original.

-Literary adaptions in German
+Literary adaptations in German

-There are three works that accurately represent adaptions of the original material in three epochs of German literature: Der Parcival (1831/1832) by Friedrich de la Motte Fouquè for Romanticism, Das Spiel vomfragen / Die Reise zum Sonoren Land (1989) by Peter Handke for modernism, and Der Rote Ritter (1993) by Adolf Muschg for postmodernism.
+There are three works that accurately represent adaptations of the original material in three epochs of German literature: Der Parcival (1831/1832) by Friedrich de la Motte Fouquè for Romanticism, Das Spiel vomfragen / Die Reise zum Sonoren Land (1989) by Peter Handke for modernism, and Der Rote Ritter (1993) by Adolf Muschg for postmodernism.

 Tankred Dorst adapted the material to a stage play titled Parzival, which premiered in 1987 at the Thalia Theatre, Hamburg.
-A second adaption for the stage was created by Lukas Bärfuss and premiered in 2010 at the Schauspielhaus, Hannover.
+A second adaptation for the stage was created by Lukas Bärfuss and premiered in 2010 at the Schauspielhaus, Hannover.

-Additionally, there are various adaptions of the original material in the form of children's books and other popular media.
+Additionally, there are various adaptations of the original material in the form of children's books and other popular media.

 Opera

-Perhaps the best-known adaption of Parzival is Richard Wagner's Parsifal, first performed in 1882.
+Perhaps the best-known adaptation of Parzival is Richard Wagner's Parsifal, first performed in 1882.
+The SInger's Hall in Neuschwanstein, the castle of Wagner's patron Ludwig II of Bavaria, is decorated with tapestries and paintings depicting the story.
+He commissioned eight private performances of the opera.

 Wolfram's Parzival also serves as the basis for the children's opera Elster and Parzival by the Austrian composer Paul Hertel, which premiered in 2003 at the Deutsche Oper Berlin.